CraigYanitski/kosmatau3d/README.md

 This is the development branch for KOSMA-tau^3.
 My intention here is to increase encapsulation in an effort to improve the code's efficiency and make it easier to develop overall.
-A side- effect of this is that I will be intimatly familiar with all of the nuances of setting up a PDR model.
+A side- effect of this is that I will be intimately familiar with all of the nuances of setting up a PDR model.

 This development branch is very much a work-in-progress and will not yet compile.
 I am slowly